 Case study: Owners and not tenants responsible for building insurance

 Mr. Gautam owns a commercial building.
 He rented out two of its office spaces and retained some space for himself.
-Owing to the risk of fire and earthquakes, he considered buying insurance cover for the building.
+Owing to the risk of fire and earthquakes, he considered buying insurance coverage for the building.

-He approached the tenants and asked them to buy insurance cover for the whole building.
+He approached the tenants and asked them to purchase insurance coverage for the whole building.
 Specifically, he wanted the tenants to contribute to the premium based on the space occupied by each one.
 However, the tenants already had individual insurance for their offices and rejected Mr. Gautam’s offer.
 Instead, they pointed out that Mr. Gautam was responsible for the insurance of the whole building since he was the owner.
 And they noted that they were responsible only for the contents of their own office spaces.

 Mr. Gautam’s insurance advisor reiterated this advice.
 He explained that if the building suffered damage, Mr. Gautam would have to repair it.
 So, Mr. Gautam needed the security net that building insurance offered.